Advance Mission With a New Digital Strategy

 As a young organization with an ambitious growth strategy, The Great Northern wanted a digital platform that flexes with its needs over time, capturing its audience’s attention along the way through a polished and accessible user interface.
 Each event has its own set of text and images, in addition to various descriptive parameters (event date, type, location).
-The final product needed to balanced and present all of this information seamlessly.
+The final product needed to balance and present all of this information seamlessly.

 Using Agile to Improve Strategic Vision

 With a tight deadline, The Great Northern couldn’t waste time building unnecessary features.
 By aligning all project participants through the Agile methodology, our remote and local teams helped to focus the organization’s technological needs and align them with its strategic vision.
 Frequent communication enabled a high degree of adaptability and the team reached consensus faster when pivots were necessary.

 With clear feedback channels between project participants, MentorMate could translate critical information from stakeholders into a logical sitemap.
 By applying a measured approach to the solution’s information architecture in a responsive web application, we could ensure that users accessing content from a wide array of devices could always expect a cohesive and impactful experience.

 As much as the solution serves users seeking information on scheduled events, it’s also designed for the needs of those organizing and promoting events.
 Built on Firebase, administrators benefit from a content management system that supports a high degree of customization and control.
 Administrators can collect and schedule specific content that displays before, during, or after the festival’s run.
 This way event organizers ensure The Great Northern’s digital presence remains fresh and engaging, even after the snow has melted.